-Each participant also has the opportunity to join the running club, the Midnight Runners.
-They run as part of The Skid Row Running Club with founder Judge Mitchell every Monday and Thursday at 6:00 am.
-They meet in the lobby at The Midnight Mission.
-The club is open to the community, and all are welcome.
-To learn more about the Skid Row Running Club, which is currently featured in a documentary that follows Judge Craig Mitchell and the club, please visit www.skidrowrunningclub.com.
+In addition to our team activities, each homeless health participant also has the opportunity to join the running club, the Midnight Runners.
+They run as part of The Skid Row Running Club with founder Judge Craig Mitchell every Monday and Thursday at 6:00 am.
+The club meets in the lobby at The Midnight Mission, and is open to anyone in the community.
+All are welcome.
+To learn more about the Skid Row Running Club, which is currently featured in the documentary “Skid Row Marathon” that follows Judge Mitchell and the club, please visit www.skidrowrunningclub.com.

 Homelessness can increase the chance of developing health problems like diseases of the feet, hands, and skin, and it can also increase the likelihood of trauma, especially due to physical assault or rape.
 These, combined with other common problems that people experiencing homelessness often face, can turn relatively minor health problems into serious illnesses.

 The Midnight Mission is proud to provide primary healthcare and long-term support to homeless individuals throughout Los Angeles, offering resources to treat problems like these.
 We strive to assist clients to both treat and prevent problems commonly associated with homelessness, including:

 We work hard to provide the resources, services, and support that people experiencing homelessness need to get back on their feet and start the next chapter in their lives.
 But, we can’t do it without the help of donors and volunteers just like you.
 If you’d like to support The Midnight Mission in this life-saving and life-transforming work, take the initiative and make a donation or join us in volunteering for The Midnight Mission today.
 Together, we can make a difference in our community and help provide a path to self-sufficiency for men, women, and children who have lost direction.